 Let’s push pause for a minute, okay?

-Black Friday is two weeks from today!
-Every other post you will read in this newsletter today — and for the next two or three weeks — is going to be filled with deals.
+Black Friday is less than a week from today!
+Every other post you will read in this newsletter today — and for the week (or more) — is going to be filled with deals.
 Great deals.

 In many cases, the best deals I’ve seen on a particular item in a year or longer.

 Finding those deals is a big part of what I do here at KOAB.
 But I’d be remiss if I didn’t offer my annual disclaimer: No matter how great the deal is, it’s never a bargain if you can’t afford it, right?